u-eff-gee/alpaca/README.md

 ### Prerequisites (python)

-The python bindings of this project invoke the shared C++ libraries via [ctypes](https://docs.python.org/3/library/ctypes.html#module-ctypes), which means that all mandatory prerequisites for the C++ code are also prerequisites for the python code.
-In addition, the following libraries/tools are required:
+Besides all prerequisites for the C++ libraries, the following libraries/tools are required:

 * [python3](https://www.python.org/) (it is assumed that the command-line executable is called 'python3')
 * [numpy](https://numpy.org/)